IsaacSchemm/Pandacap/README.md

     * View text posts from DeviantArt accounts, ActivityPub actors, or Atom/RSS feeds they follow
     * View ActivityPub mentions and replies
     * Mark ActivityPub posts as favorites
-    * See which other ActivityPub users have liked or boosted a post
+    * See which other ActivityPub users have liked or boosted the owner's posts
 * Allow visitors to:
     * See the owner's DeviantArt submissions
     * See the owner's DeviantArt journals and status updates